Defense dominates, Hoosiers beat Belmont in women’s NCAAs

 STAT LINE

 Belmont had three players foul out and got to the free-throw line just five times.
 Indiana made 19 of 25 free throws.
+Indiana held Belmont to 32% shooting and allowed no fast break points.

 More AP women’s basketball: https://apnews.com/Womenscollegebasketball and https://twitter.com/AP_Top25